-- Mothers are required by law to take six weeks (42 days) of postnatal leave, out of the available 18 weeks of Maternity leave.
-The remaining 12 weeks (84 days) can be renounced if the mother prefers to not take them. - If the mother dies during childbirth or during her post-natal leave, the remainder of the leave is transferable to the father of the child.
+- Mothers are required by law to take six weeks (42 days) of post-natal leave, out of the available 18 weeks of Maternity leave.
+The remaining 12 weeks (84 days) can be renounced if the mother prefers to not take them. - If the mother dies during childbirth or during her post-natal leave, the remainder of the leave is transferable to the father of the child. - 'Maternal risk leave' can be taken in one continuous period or in instalments before and after birth, being complementary to Maternity leave (the mother can take both of them, but not in the same time).
+Usually, mothers take this leave before birth, in the last trimester of pregnancy, after which they take Maternity leave, followed by Childcare leave.

-- Birth grants of RON2,500 [€507.75]2 introduced in 2017 by the municipality of Bucharest continue, and several cities and communes have developed similar programmes. - Vouchers for pregnant women who are resident in Bucharest, which were introduced in 2018, continue but their amount remains unchanged at RON2,000 [€406.20]; these vouchers are designed to reduce the costs of ante-natal care, and can be used in both the public and the private health system.
+- Birth grants of RON2,500 [€505.44] introduced in 2017 by the municipality of Bucharest continue, and several cities and communes have developed similar programmes. - Vouchers for pregnant women who are resident in Bucharest, which were introduced in 2018, continue but their amount remains unchanged at RON2,000 [€404.35]; these vouchers are designed to reduce the costs of ante-natal care, and can be used in both the public and the private health system.